Will-Griffiths-Ireland/Mars-Colony-One/README.md

 * Users interested in space travel
 * Users interested in new work oppertunities
-* Users interested in a new challange
+* Users interested in a new life challange
 ​
 ### **User Stories:**
 ​
-User stories are more what the user wants from the site in terms of features and presentation ​
 * As a user, I want to quickly understand the subject and how it relates to me
 * As a user, I want to navigate through content easily